Clearing the Path

 Conservancy projects will:

-In October of 2010, the Conservancy supplied funding to the U.S. Fish and Wildlife Service, allowing the repositioning of a number of boulders that for many years had blocked the manatees’ passage into the springs.
+In 2010, the Conservancy supplied funding to the U.S. Fish and Wildlife Service, allowing the repositioning of a number of boulders that for many years had blocked the manatees’ passage into the springs.
 Three Sisters is part of the Chassahowitzka National Wildlife Refuge Complex at Crystal River, at the heart of north central Florida’s critical manatee winter habitat.

 Located off the Suwannee River in Levy County, Fanning Springs is a top priority in the manatee effort due to its serious problem with sediments and a low, floating state park dock that spans the entire run.